PATENTLY ABSURD A-Z

 Patents protect a product or service.
 The unreasonably high fees for international protection and the lack of state prosecution for those who violate granted rights, makes inventors wonder why it's worth the bother and expense of telling everyone how your invention works.

-Not only that, but the very limited lifespan of just 20 years, means that by the time you have a product or process perfected for production, there is not much time left to recover your investment.
+Not only that, but the very limited lifespan of a patent, of just 20 years, means that by the time you have a product or process perfected for production, there is not much time left to recover your investment.

 Then there is plagiarism.
 Once you have revealed how your system works, there is nothing to stop others from copying your work.
 Then you face years of painful litigation from high powered concerns like car and energy companies, who will do all they can to bury you with legal costs as the chosen weapon.
 As they walk off with your technology.
 There are many such true stories.